erjosito/azure-networking-lab/README.md

     }
 </pre>

-**Note:** the previous command takes some seconds to run, since it access the routing programmed into the NIC.
+**Note:** the previous command takes some seconds to run, since it accesses the routing programmed into the NIC.
 If you cannot find the route with the addressPrefix 10.2.0.0/16 (at the bottom of the output), please wait a few seconds and issue the command again, sometimes it takes some time to program the NICs in Azure

-**Step 13.** And now VM1 should be able to reach VM2:
+**Step 13.** And now VM1 should be able to connect to VM2 over SSH (it is normal if you are asked to confirm the identity of the VM):

 <pre lang="...">
-lab-user@myVnet1vm:~$ <b>ping 10.2.1.4</b>
+lab-user@myVnet1vm:~$ <b>ssh 10.2.1.4</b>
-PING 10.2.1.4 (10.2.1.4) 56(84) bytes of data.
-64 bytes from 10.2.1.4: icmp_seq=4 ttl=63 time=7.59 ms
-64 bytes from 10.2.1.4: icmp_seq=5 ttl=63 time=5.79 ms
-64 bytes from 10.2.1.4: icmp_seq=6 ttl=63 time=4.90 ms
+The authenticity of host '10.2.1.4 (10.2.1.4)' can't be established.
+...output omitted
 </pre>

 ### What we have learnt